AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="SceneNode+isContainer"></a>

 ### *sceneNode.isContainer : <code>boolean</code>*
-True if this node is a type that is capable of having children (e.g. an Artboard, Group, Boolean Group, etc.).
+True if this node is a type that could have children (e.g. an Artboard, Group, Boolean Group, etc.).

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode)
 **Read only**: true